 You probably have a lot of options for how you can spend your summer: you could lifeguard at your local pool, take some summer classes, attend a summer camp near you or in a foreign country, and more.
 How can you decide what you should do?

-Read through the list below and ask yourself these two questions:
+Read through the list below and ask yourself these three questions:

-#1: What Are My Goals for the Future?
+#1: What Are Your Goals for the Future?

 Do you want to get a good job?
 Get into a dream college?
 Think about ways you can spend your time over the summer to make yourself a strong candidate.
 Will getting work experience help?
 You may want to consider a job or internship.
 Are there classes you can take to strengthen your transcript?
 Summer school may be a good idea.